-- To be respected and treated courteously. - To be supported by stakeholders in the appropriate implementation of the Code. - To receive payment of a fare by all passengers.
+- To be respected and treated courteously. - To be supported by stakeholders in the appropriate implementation of the Code.

 Bus operators' responsibilities

 - To ensure drivers are appropriately trained and supported in implementing the Code. - To communicate respectfully with stakeholders to collaboratively manage student behaviour on buses. - To implement the Code in a fair and consistent manner. - To keep clear records of behaviour incidents involving school students, including actions taken. - To ensure students and drivers travel in a safe environment.